United States recognition of the Armenian genocide: Support

 "The Armenian Genocide resolution is a proper test for American democracy.
 It will uncover priorities of the United States – good relations with Turkey or historical truth", Russian State Duma member, Konstantin Zatulin told a news conference in Yerevan on 21 October 2007.

-Previous presidents
+Barack Obama

 While campaigning to become president in 2008, Barack Obama promised to recognize the Armenian genocide.
-However, Obama refused to describe the 1915 events as a genocide throughout his presidency.
+However, Obama failed to describe the 1915 events as a genocide in either his first or second term as president.

 2019 congressional recognition

 On April 8, 2019, Representatives Adam Schiff and Gus Bilirakis introduced a resolution in the House of Representatives, alongside other Democratic and Republican representatives, that would make it the policy of the United States to recognize the Armenian genocide, reject its denial, and educate the public on the genocide.
 The next day, Senators Bob Menendez and Ted Cruz introduced a similar resolution in the Senate, with 14 other co-sponsors, including Democratic leader Chuck Schumer.
 On October 29, 2019, the House of Representatives voted 405–11 to recognize the Armenian genocide.
 A few months later, on December 12, the Senate passed a similar resolution by unanimous consent.
 Despite congressional recognition, the Donald Trump administration rejected the resolutions, with U.S. State Department spokesperson Morgan Ortagus saying, "The position of the administration has not changed."